oslokommune/serverless-blueprints/README.md

-Lambda Blueprint
+Lambda Boilerplate
 =============
-A blueprint to use as a starting point for lambda functions in Oslo Origo
+A boilerplate to use as a starting point for lambda functions in Oslo Origo

 # Usage
 Copy repo content to your new repository, or create a new branch where you quickly can test a custom lambda function